John Varvatos (company)

-John Varvatos is an international American men’s lifestyle brand founded by John Varvatos, that designs, manufactures, and retails high-end fashion.
-Varvatos has been recognized as "Menswear Designer of the Year" three times by the CFDA, and named GQ’s "Designer of the Year" in 2007.
+John Varvatos is an international American luxury men's lifestyle brand founded by John Varvatos, that designs, manufactures, and retails high-end fashion, using rock aesthetics as the foundation of the brand's designs.
 The fashion collection is distributed in 10 freestanding John Varvatos boutiques across the US, as well as in high-end department stores throughout the world.
 The John Varvatos Headquarters are located in New York City.

 History

 John Varvatos founded the company in late 1999.
 Varvatos had previously been the head of menswear design at Calvin Klein, as well as the head of menswear design for all Polo Ralph Lauren brands, and was responsible for the creation of the Polo Jeans Company.
+The debut clothing line was launched in 2000; a "black-less collection", in which Varvatos went against the popular fashion trends of the time.

-The debut clothing line was launched in 2000; a “black-less collection”, in which Varvatos went against the popular fashion trends of the time.
-The success of this line would garner Varvatos the Council of Fashion Designers of America's Perry Ellis Newcomer Award for Menswear.
+The company’s first freestanding boutique, located in the SoHo neighborhood for New York City, opened in October 2000.
+Today, the brand has 10 independent retail locations across the United States.

-This success was followed shortly after by the company’s first freestanding boutique, located in the SoHo neighborhood for New York City, which opened in October 2000.
-Today, the brand has 10 independent retail locations across the United States, and pulls over $140 million in sales per year.
+In April 2008, Varvatos opened at 315 Bowery, formerly the rock ‘n’ roll landmark club CBGB.
+Here, Varvatos attempted to preserve the original allure of the landmark, displaying his clothes among vintage books, high-end stereo equipment and a preserved wall of the original club, including band flyers.
+The opening was celebrated with a benefit party for VH1's Save the Music.
+Today, the location hosts free monthly concerts, with a variety of music acts.

-After the brand generated double-digit revenue growth in 2010 and 2011, Lyndon Lea's Lion Capital purchased a majority stake in the company in March 2012, with Varvatos remaining as Chairman and Chief Creative Officer.
+In 2010 and 2011, Lyndon Lea's Lion Capital purchased a majority stake in the company in March 2012, with Varvatos remaining as Chairman and Chief Creative Officer.

 On May 6, 2020, due to the COVID-19 pandemic in the United States, it was reported the company was filing for Chapter 11 bankruptcy, citing $140 million in debt.
-In July 2020, the brand’s private equity owner, Lion/Hendrix Cayman Ltd. received court approval to acquire the fashion brand, in exchange for forgiving $76 million of the company’s debt.
+In July 2020, the brand's private equity owner, Lion/Hendrix Cayman Ltd. received court approval to acquire the fashion brand, in exchange for forgiving $76 million of the company's debt.